machine/machine.specifications/README.md

 ### HTML Reports

 MSpec can output human-readable HTML reports of the test run by passing the `--html` option.
 If a filename is provided, the output is placed at that path, overwriting existing files.
-If multiple assemblies are being testing, the output is grouped into a single file.
+If multiple assemblies are being tested, the output is grouped into a single file.
 If no filename is provided, it will use the name of the assembly(s).
 If multiple assemblies are being tested, an `index.html` is created with links to each assembly-specific report.
 You can use this option if your CI server supports capturing HTML as build reports.

 ### XML Reports